nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 2.07
+- Fixed problem with REM or ' at the end of a line, was causing that entire line to be ignored especially if it started with a variable

 V 2.06
 - Added feature to print to the PMODE 4 screen using PRINT #-3,"Hello World", use LOCATE x,y to set the location on screen of the text
 - Select which font from the commandline using option -fxxxx where xxxx is either Arcade or CoCoT1